ahmed-mo2nis/movie-ratings-prediction/README.md

 ## Introduction

-This is a Regression project done at [K2 Data Science](http://k2datascience.com).
+This is a Classification project done at [K2 Data Science](http://k2datascience.com).
 I would like to design a machine learning pipeline to model how renowned late movie critic Roger Ebert would review movies today.

 With the abundance of data on movies, scripts, reviews, and forums for everyone - critics and general audience to express their opinion on movies - can I try to model Ebert's movie ratings against everyone else's?